cartesi/docs/cartesi-rollups/quickstart.md

 ## Send inputs to the application

-You have some options available for sending inputs to your application.
+You have some options for sending input to your application.
 One option is the `cartesi send` command.

-Another option is [Cast](https://book.getfoundry.sh/cast/), a command-line tool enabling you to make Ethereum RPC calls.
+Another option is [Cast](https://book.getfoundry.sh/cast/), a command-line tool for making Ethereum RPC calls.

 Additionally, you can build a custom web interface to input data into your application.